elcorto/nmbx/README.md

   stochastic optimizers), so we have the option to smooth them by using a moving average.

-* standardization (z-score-like): By default, we standardize to zero median and unity standard deviation.
+* standardization (z-score-like): By default, we standardize `history` to zero median and unity standard deviation.
 This should give you roughly transferable convergence tolerances independent of the numerical scale of the history values.
 We use the median to be more robust against outliers such as short spikes in the history.
 Set `std_reduction=np.mean` for a real z-score.

 `wlen=1` means a window of one, so no noise filtering.
 In case of `SlopeRise`, this is the traditional early stopping.
 For more on convergence detection, check